GIScience/climate-action-heating-emissions/README.START.md

 ### First merge request

-Now that your project naming is updated for your plugin and you've run the test, you are ready to **make this your first merge request**.
+Now that your project naming is updated for your plugin, and you've run the tests, you are ready to **make this your first merge request**.
 Add your CA-team contact as reviewer.

 ### Structure

 We have structured the code into two main categories based on their functionality:

-1. [core](plugin_blueprint/core/): contains the necessary framework for your plugin to work with `climatoology` and the web app
+1. [core](plugin_blueprint/core/): holds the critical infrastructure for hosting the plugin on the platform.
+   As a plugin developer, you will mostly only change the definition of your plugin's inputs and outputs in these files.
-2. [components](plugin_blueprint/components/): is for the implementation of your plugin, which you will develop
+2. [components](plugin_blueprint/components/): is for the implementation of your plugin, which you will develop Most of your coding should go in this submodule.

 The following steps will help you get started with developing your plugin.